-And it can be annoying as fuck.
+And it can be annoying as hell.
 Which is why, while intrigued, I avoided becoming a BeautyCounter consultant for two and a half years.

 Back in September 2013, while attending an environmental health conference, my friend Lindsay Dahl, formerly with Safer Chemicals Healthy Families, gave me the scoop on a new venture she was involved in.
 Mia Davis (formerly of the Campaign for Safe Cosmetics) and renowned clean makeup artist Christy Coleman were leading up the team behind BeautyCounter, a new beauty company with the mission of getting safer products into the hands of everyone.

 She gave me some truly excellent products to try and I was keen on learning more.
 And I actually thought it was pretty cool that a truly non-toxic beauty company would be utilizing the MLM-model – hey, if ladies were gonna push products on their friends, let’s get them to at least trade Mary Kay for something with noncarcinogenic ingredients!